NOTE: Detecting new apps and accounts is available on our Bark Premium plan. If you are not currently on that plan, upgrade today!

-Parents will be able to see any new apps their kids may have downloaded, as well as when they were downloaded.
+Parents and guardians are able to see any new apps their kids may have downloaded, as well as when they were downloaded.
 This is helpful for parents that aren’t familiar with new apps — or if their kids may be using “vault apps,” which are apps that may be disguised as normal tools like calculators.
 These apps allow children to hide photos and videos in discrete and unassuming ways so parents aren’t easily tipped off.

-If a parent discovers their child has downloaded a new app — or if a parent isn’t familiar with it — they’ll instantly be able to find out whether or not Bark can monitor it for signs of danger.
-All new apps that can be monitored will feature text stating “Connect to Bark.”
+If a parent/guardian discovers their child has downloaded a new app — or if a parent/guardian isn’t familiar with it — they’ll instantly be able to find out whether or not Bark can monitor it for signs of danger.
+All new apps that can be monitored will feature text stating “Connect to Bark," as seen below:

 Does Bark alert on risky apps?

 Though Bark does not alert on every new installed application on your child's iOS or Android device, Bark can alert you if a monitored device downloads a risky app, like anonymous messaging platforms, even if at this time Bark cannot monitor that platform for worrisome activity.
-You can then have a conversation with your child about that app.
+You can then have a conversation with your child about that app and even block it.

 We know that there's always changing trends on the latest apps children use, so we are consistently adding to the list of potentially risky apps our system will alert on for you!